Robert Mundell

-Robert Alexander Mundell (October 24, 1932 – April 4, 2021) was a Canadian economist.
-He was a professor of economics at Columbia University and the Chinese University of Hong Kong.
+Robert Alexander Mundell (October 24, 1932 – April 4, 2021) was a Canadian economist who was a professor of economics at Columbia University, McGill University, and the Chinese University of Hong Kong.
 He received the Nobel Memorial Prize in Economic Sciences in 1999 for his pioneering work in monetary dynamics and optimum currency areas.

 Mundell is known as the "father" of the euro, as he laid the groundwork for its introduction through this work and helped to start the movement known as supply-side economics.
 Mundell was also known for the Mundell–Fleming model and Mundell–Tobin effect.

 Early life

 Mundell was born Robert Alexander Mundell on October 24, 1932, in Kingston, Ontario, Canada, to Lila Teresa (née Hamilton) and William Mundell.
 His mother was an heiress while his father was a military officer and taught at the Royal Military College of Canada.
 He spent his early years in a farm in Ontario and moved to British Columbia with his family when his father retired at the end of World War II.
 He completed his high school education in British Columbia where he was known to have participated in boxing and chess events during this time.

-He earned his Bachelor of Arts in economics and Russian at the Vancouver School of Economics of the University of British Columbia, and went on a scholarship to the University of Washington in Seattle.
+Mundell earned his Bachelor of Arts in economics and Russian at the Vancouver School of Economics of the University of British Columbia, and went on a scholarship to the University of Washington in Seattle.
 He went on to complete his PhD from the Massachusetts Institute of Technology while continuing to study at the London School of Economics.

 In 2006 Mundell earned an honorary Doctor of Laws degree from the University of Waterloo.
-He was Professor of Economics and Editor of the Journal of Political Economy at the University of Chicago from 1965 to 1972, Chairman of the Department of Economics at the University of Waterloo 1972 to 1974 and since 1974 he had been Professor of Economics at Columbia University.
+He was professor of economics and editor of the Journal of Political Economy at the University of Chicago from 1965 to 1972, chairman of the Department of Economics at the University of Waterloo 1972 to 1974 and since 1974 he had been professor of economics at Columbia University.
 He also held the post of Repap Professor of Economics at McGill University.